ranagursoy/Contour-white/README.md

 # Image and Video Processing Tools
 This repository contains Python scripts for processing images and videos.
 The main functionalities include extracting frames from videos, segmenting images based on connected components and density, and compiling results into a CSV file with additional data from text files.
+The project was developed to collect and analyze real data from a newly produced machine, where image processing methods are used to determine key machine parameters.
+By experimenting with different parameter combinations, a large amount of data is gathered, which is then evaluated and made meaningful through these scripts.

 ## Overview